grnet/snf-image-creator/docs/usage.rst

    use LVM partitions.
 They are not supported by snf-image-creator.

-You will be able to boot your installed OS and make any changes you want (e.g. install openssh-server) using the following command:
+You will be able to boot your installed OS and make any changes you want (e.g. install OpenSSH Server) using the following command:

 .. code-block:: console

    $ sudo kvm -m 1G -boot c -drive file=ubuntu.raw,format=raw,cache=none,if=virtio

-After you're done, you may use *snf-image-creator* as root to create and upload the
+After you're done, you may use *snf-image-creator* as root to create and upload the image:
-image:

 .. code-block:: console